-Kernel Migrator for Exchange uses Job-based migration process, where you’ve to create a project and add job(s) in it, according to your migration requirements and scalability.
+Kernel Migrator for Exchange uses a job-based migration process, where you’ve to create a project and add job(s) in it according to your migration requirements.

-To proceed further, you have to select a source platform from multiple available options – Exchange Server, Office 365, and Hosted Exchange.
-To begin Exchange 2013 migration, you have to select Exchange Server and provides its relevant credentials.
+To proceed further, you have to select a source platform from multiple available options – Exchange Server, Office 365 and Hosted Exchange.
+To begin Exchange 2013 migration, you have to select Exchange Server and provide its credentials.

-After, providing the credentials (including username, and password), it’s essential to validate them only using the Validate button.
-However, make sure that the selected user has full administrative rights on all mailboxes, otherwise you not be able to perform all mailbox migration.
+After providing the credentials (including username and password), it’s essential to validate them only using the Validate button.
+However, make sure that the selected user has full administrative rights on all mailboxes.
+Otherwise, you will not be able to perform the mailbox migration.

-After adding the mailbox of Exchange Server 2013, you’ve to select the mailboxes that you want to migrate to Exchange 2016.
+After adding the credentials, you’ve to select the mailboxes that you want to migrate to Exchange 2016.
 During this process, the solution also prompts for additional information about MS Exchange for the purpose of validation.

-Checkmark the mailboxes that you want to migrate, or you can also add a list of mailboxes simultaneously using ‘Import from CSV’ excel file.
-You can also search any particular mailbox by entering the desired keyword in the search bar or simply refresh to relist the mailboxes.
+Checkmark the mailboxes that you want to migrate, or you can also add a list of mailboxes simultaneously using ‘Import from CSV’ Excel file.

 Add Target Mailbox – Exchange 2016

-Select Exchange Server as target to migrate mailboxes to Exchange 2016.
-Here you need to select different domain to migrate to different Exchange Server of different domain.
+Select Exchange Server as the target to migrate mailboxes to Exchange 2016.
+Here you need to select a different domain to migrate to a different Exchange Server.

-Apply filters to migrate important data items from user mailboxes.
-You can apply filters based on Message Class(es), Date Range, Folders and more.
+Apply filters to migrate important items from user mailboxes.
+You can apply filters based on Message Class(es), Date Range, Folders, and more.